 Secure user verification at the service deskContact Us

 Employee password resets continue to drive a big volume of the service desk tickets.
 Aside from draining IT resources, they also introduce a security vulnerability to your business.
 Can your service desk verify that a user is really who they say they are before resetting their password, and granting them access to an account?

 Specops Secure Service Desk increases security with stronger authentication methods that minimize the risk for user impersonation.
-Identity verification options range from mobile or email verification codes, to commercial providers such as Duo Security or Okta Verify.
+Identity verification options range from mobile or email verification codes, to commercial providers such as Duo Security, Okta Verify, and PingID.
 All of the supported identity services go beyond the knowledge-based “something you know” method by requiring “something you have” such as the possession of a device.

 |OOTB 3rd party identify services e.g. Duo Security, Okta, Symantec VIP, PingID||Some support but lacking||Yes, plus several other ID options to support non-mobile users|